 The pineapple is a member of the Bromeliaceae family, which is named after the enzyme bromelain.
 This enzyme helps breaks down protein, deeming it an excelled meat marinade or tenderizer.

 The pineapple fruit is formed from many flowers that can be identified by the spiny "eyes" on the outside rind.
 Each flower produces a fruit, and as the fruits grow, they fuse together around the stem.

 Ripe pineapples should be yellow at the base, have no brown spots and should smell sweet at the stem end.
-They provide many vitamins and minerals; they are a good source of vitamin B6, vitamin C, folate, thiamin, manganese, potassium and dietary fiber.
+They provide many healthy nutrients and are a good source of vitamin B6, vitamin C, folate, thiamin, manganese, potassium and dietary fiber.